Lab 11.1 – Clues in the Curve: Tracking CO₂ Through Time

 Orientation Questions

-- What were the CO2 levels when Dr. Dave Keeling started taking his measurements of CO2 in the 1950s?
+3. What were the CO₂ levels when Dr. Keeling started taking his measurements of CO₂ in the 1950s?

 Interpretation Questions

-- What temporal patterns are evident in this curve at long timescales (across many years)?
-What do you think is driving these patterns?
+1. What temporal pattern is evident in this curve at long timescales (across years)?
+What do you think is driving this pattern?

 From Fossil Fuels to Ocean CO₂